 Financial Statement Yearly 2010

-Corporate Governance Report of Thai Listed Companies 2016Group Lease received a rating of "Very Good" in the scoring results in the CG Report 2015 By the Thai Institute of Directors (IOD)
+Corporate Governance Report of Thai Listed Companies 2019Group Lease received a rating of "Very Good" in the scoring results in the CG Report 2018 by the Thai Institute of Directors (IOD)

-The Company received a rating of "Very Good" in the corporate governance scoring results for Thai listed companies of year 2015.
-Currently, Thai listed companies are evaluated according to 5 main categories derived from the Organization for Economic Corporation and Development (OECD) principles of corporate governance that are Rights of Shareholder, Equitable Treament of Shareholders, Role of Stakeholders, Disclosure and Transparency and Board Responsibilities.
+The Company received a rating of "Very Good" in the corporate governance scoring results for Thai listed companies of year 2018.
+Currently, Thai listed companies are evaluated according to 5 main categories derived from the Organization for Economic Corporation and Development (OECD) principles of corporate governance that are Rights of Shareholders, Equitable Treatment of Shareholders, Role of Stakeholders, Disclosure and Transparency and Board Responsibilities.